jpreiss/sparseblob/README.md

 Sparse blob detection/region-labeling in any number of dimensions for scientific language IDL. (not Prolog - github's language detector can't recognize IDL.)

+Note: I have not used this code in YEARS, so I make no guarantee that it will work or even compile.
+I don't have access to IDL anymore, but if you find bugs I will try to fix them.

 Introduction
 ------------